thi-ng/umbrella/packages/geom-axidraw/tpl.readme.md

   reset to globally configured default at the end of the shape.
 - `speed`: Speed factor (multiple of globally configured draw speed).
 Depending on pen used, slower speeds might result in thicker strokes.
+- `skip`: Only used for groups or point clouds.
+If given, only every (n+1)th child shape or point is being processed and the others ignored.
+Useful for low detail test runs.
 - `sort`: Ordering function (in lieu of full path planning/optimization, which is planned for a later stage).
 For shapes other than `points()`, order of appearance is used by default.